 Snook is extremely easy and versatile to cook with.
 Prepare it as you would with California White Seabass, Cod and Grouper.
 This fish is great to sauté, grill, bake, pan roast, broil and sous vide!

 This game fish is generally available around the winter months – we recommend adding Snook to your Winter or early Spring menus.

 For Your Waitstaff

-If your customers are looking for a clean-tasting fish that’s rich, moist, and flaky when cooked, have them try Snook.
+If your customers are looking for a clean tasting fish that’s rich, moist and flaky when cooked, have them to try Snook.
 This rare fish might become their new seasonal favorite!

 For Your Retail Display

-As we noted above – make a big deal out of this fish if you get the chance to add it to your case!
+Like we note above – make a big deal out of this fish if you get the chance to add it to your case!
 The seasonality window is small, so make sure customers take advantage of it when it’s available.